What happens if you find a corrupt or infected file?

-What happens if you receive a warning when interacting with a file in Aconex.
+What to do if you receive a warning when interacting with a file in Aconex.

 If Aconex detects that a file in your project is corrupt or infected, it will isolate it to prevent it from being downloaded or shared.
 Isolated files cannot be retrieved.
 For example, if you try to download an infected file, you'll see a message that the file is infected and cannot be downloaded.
 If you zip download multiple files, any infected files detected in the zip will be replaced with a text file to advise it cannot be downloaded.

-What happens if I'm notified about an infected file?
+What happens if I'm alerted of a corrupt or infected file?

 Can I access a corrupt or infected file?